The FiiO K3 is the company’s next-gen of their budget series desktop DAC/Amp. That means more features and still a competitive price at $109.99

 Accessories & Packaging

 The whole packaging including the DAC Amp is very light, slightly below 100g.
 The very compact unit also comes with a single USB-C cable and 4 rubber leg stickers.
-You will have to manually apply the rubber legs, however, this is very easy and there even one spare pair if you make a mess of it.
+You will have to manually apply the rubber legs, however, this is very easy, and there is even one spare pair if you make a mess of it.

 Why should I upgrade?

-E10k was one of the most popular upgrade options for a new hobbyist but there are many reasons for you to get yourself a K3 even if you are a happy E10k user or if you are in the hobby but doesn’t own something similar.
+E10k was one of the most popular upgrade options for a new hobbyist but there are many reasons for you to get yourself a K3 even if you are a happy E10k user or if you are in the hobby but don’t own something similar.